The Walk That Solves The Problem

 Ramon’s Take

 I’m fascinated and unsettled by this research – it suggests that movement and thinking aren’t separate but the same system running in different configurations.
-What gets me is how little movement is needed: 10 minutes of light walking improved memory measurably [3].
+What gets me is how little movement is needed: research points to 10 minutes of light walking as enough to move memory measurably.
 If that’s right, the real limitation on knowledge work isn’t focus – it’s that we’ve structured work to deactivate half the cognitive system we’re trying to use.

 Actions To Take